SE-ML/se-ml.github.io/best_practices/_posts/2020-01-20-input_data_completeness.md

 survey_question: Q33
 ---

-Besides performing <a href="/blog/2020/sanity_checks/">sanity checks</a> on the input data, it is recommended to constantly check for its evolution.
+Besides performing <a href="/blog/2020/sanity_checks/">sanity checks</a> on the input data, it is recommended to constantly check for data evolution.
 In a constantly evolving envrironment, data will also evolve over time.
-For example, your user distribution per geographical regions may change over time and may lead to futuer biases towards an over-representative region.
+For example, your user distribution per geographical regions may change over time and may lead to futre biases towards an over-representative region.

 Consider checking that:

 - features are still present in enough examples,
-- features have the right number of values (cardinality) (e.g. there can not be more than an age / age derived feature),
+- features have the right number of values (cardinality) (e.g. there can not be more than an age/age derived feature),
 - hidden dependencies between data attributes are not present,
 - the input data distribution did not shifted: e.g. a group is misrepresented.

-Building a strong data check pipeline should also include *visuals* or *dashboards* to continuously monitor data quality and raise *alerts* for unusual events.
+Building a strong data check pipeline should also include
+- dashboards or visual elements to continuously monitor data quality and
+- alerts for informing team members when unusual events occur.

 If your model performs close to real-time or online learning, a strong alert system can help to detect errors early and correct them.